efeelize/eng/bec/speaking_notes.md

 ***It is beneficial for the company’s development in the long run.***
 ***As a result, our company will be bloom in the business.***
 ***Take a long-term view of future developments.***

+# Q. improve the way they listen and respond to customers
+***your company has received several complaints from customers about how their concerns have been handled.you have been asked to talk to your staff about how to [improve the way they listen and respond to customers].***

+## Q1:what aspects of customer care your staff need to be aware of?
+### 1)outline:
+#### 1.1）verbal quality
+- voice volume
+- voice speed
+- articulation
+- tenderness

+#### 1.2)root problem detection
+- clarify problems
+- classify problems
+- problem solving skills
+- guide the customers the way for effective solution

+#### 1.3)empathy
+- make customers feel you are standing in their shoes to shoot problems.

+## Q2:how you will monitor their dealing with customers?
+###  1)outline
+- 1)record conversations between customers and staff;

+- 2)invite customers to rate customer service quality;

+- 3)enact supervisor support scheme:supervisors give timely professional guidance to the staff;

+- 4)establish'rewards and penlties'system staff's monthly/yearly bonus /'bəʊnəs/depends on his/her performance;

+       exp:the amount of complains received;
+           the rating outcome
+           the positive feedback received from the customers.

+## Follow Qs
+***how improtant do you think customer care is?***

+    provide with professional training and support

+***what negative reaction might you get from some staff about this sort of training?***

+    recorded as being controlled and monitored

+***Do you think it's important to feed back to staff?why?***

+    if yes,the feedback can contain can-do tips for staff.

+# Q.team building
+***the company you work for is about to take over another company and is keen to encourge staff from both companies to work together effectively.You have been asked to prepare a proposal for team builing.***

+***Q1:what kinds of work projects and leisure activities would be suitable to encourage team work?***

+***Q2what benefits effective teamwork could bring to the company?***

+## Follow Qs:
+***what benefits do you think individual employees get from working in a strong team?***

+***what do you think it's the ideal number of people to work in a team?**

+***Do you think companies need individuals as well as team workers?***

+# Q:improve competitiveness
+***your company is falling behind new arrivals in the market,and the managing director is concerned to increase competitiveness.You have asked to suggest ways of improving the company's competitiveness.***

+## Q1:how to evaluate the threats posed by competitors?
+- product quality
+- publicity
+- establish a model
+- price
+- market share
+- do market research
+- after sales service
+- staff training
+- customer satisfaction

+## Q2:what steps might be taken to improve competitiveness?

+## follow Qs
+### 1)How important are new products for maintaining competitiveness?
+- New products are designed and developed on the basis of existing products with better quality,better performance and technical superiority.

+### 2)Is globalization likely to affect competitiveness in the future?
+- Yes,with the globalization,technology,service,new idea(concept),sustainable product;
+- full of changes and full of challenges for products staying competitive

 # PART IV.专题语料库
 【市场-Marketing】